Jacques-on-Call/edit-ui/README.md

 The `easy-seo` application is a single-page application (SPA) that interacts with a Cloudflare Worker as its backend.
 The worker proxies requests to the GitHub API, allowing the editor to read and write files to your Astro project's repository.

-For a more detailed explanation of the architecture, please see the [ARCHITECTURE.md](ARCHITECTURE.md) file.
+For a more detailed explanation of the architecture, please see the [ARCHITECTURE.md](ARCHITECTURE.md) file. to understand how we work read contributions and agent.md’s